GCU-GenCyber/GenCyber-Camp-24/Linux/Linux Lesson - Ryan.md

     echo Hello there > hi.txt

 Read the hi.txt file

-the > allowed us to create a file and put the results of the response into the file. if the file already exists, its going to replace the content
+The > allowed us to create a file and put the results of the response into the file.
+If the file already exists, its going to replace the content of the original file.

 Type the following command

     echo general kenobi >> hi.txt

     cat hi.txt

 we can see ‘hello there’ is still in the file. using >> adds the response from the terminal to the end of the file